Dr Shaun Wynne

 Veterinary Nurse (Full Time)QVN

 Special Interests: Siobhan enjoys many aspects of nursing which include reception work, basic care advice and surgical nursing.
-She would like to peruse her interest in wildlife when the opportunity arises and is keen on becoming a foster carer.
+She would like to peruse her interest in wildlife and has recently completed an intensive Nursing Dentistry workshop .

-Personal Hobbies: Siobhan enjoys art and drawing in her spare time, as well as various types of outdoor activities such as snowboarding, hiking and camping.
+Personal Hobbies: Siobhan enjoys art and drawing in her spare time, as well as caring for her large veggie garden & cooking the freshly grown produce.

 Veterinary Nurse (Full Time)

-Senior Veterinary Nurse (Part Time)QVN, Dip.
+Senior Veterinary Nurse (Maternity Leave)QVN, Dip.
 VN (Surg).

 Qualifications: Certificate IV in Veterinary Nursing 2006 (Box Hill Institute of Tafe), Diploma of Surgical Veterinary Nursing 2009 (Box Hill Institute of Tafe), Approved Microchip Implanter 2006, Veterinary Reception 2004.